Lockwood on A.S. Byatt's Possession

 Patricia Lockwood chooses A.S.
 Byatt’s Possession, a much-loved book that gave Lockwood ‘permission’ to pursue her literary passion: ‘it was not a waste of time, not a waste of life, to read’.

+The winner of the 1990 Booker Prize.
 Two modern-day academics uncover a secret affair between famous fictional poets in A.S.
 Byatt’s gloriously exhilarating novel of wit and romance.

 Maud Bailey is a scholar researching the life and work of her distant relative, a little-known 19th-century poet named Christabel LaMotte.
 Roland Mitchell is looking into an obscure moment in the life of another Victorian poet, the celebrated Randolph Henry Ash.
 Together, the two uncover a dark secret in Ash’s life: though apparently happily married, he conducted a torrid affair with LaMotte.
 As Maud and Roland dig deeper, they too find themselves falling in love.